 international operations are conducted: or

-domestic operations are conducted by aircraft certified to carry more than 30 passengers; or
+*domestic operations are conducted by aircraft certified to carry more than [##] passengers; or

-the aerodrome is open to public use and has a published instrument approach procedure, unless the aerodrome has been registered with CAA.
+*the aerodrome is open to public use and has a published instrument approach procedure.

+*Note to CAA – Please refer to State’s legislation and policy to determine if these sub-items are appropriate.
+The Standards and Recommended Practices regarding aerodrome certification are available in Annex 14, Volume I, Paragraph 1.4.

 Certified aerodromes must have a current acceptable aerodrome manual to describe aeronautical data and other information specific to each particular aerodrome.